 This is the only cash outlay in the homebuying process that’s obvious to most buyers.
 It is usually expressed as a percentage of the purchase price of the property.

 With most lenders, if you want to avoid paying additional private mortgage insurance (PMI), you’re actually looking at a 20% down payment.
-But since coming up with 20% may be difficult for many first-time buyers, mortgage lenders have options with down payments of 10%, 5%, or — if you qualify for special FHA loans or VA mortgage loans — as little as 3.5%.
+But since coming up with 20% may be difficult for many first-time buyers, mortgage lenders have options with a minimum down payment of 10%, 5%, or — if you qualify for special FHA loans or VA mortgage loans — as little as 3.5%.

 Read more: How to find the best online mortgage lenders